cozy/cozy-stack/docs/jobs.md

 If a job does not end after the specified amount of time, it will be aborted.
 A timeout is just like another error from the worker and can provoke a retry if specified.

+### Defaults

+By default, jobs are paramterized with a maximum of 3 tries with 1 minute timeout.

+These defaults may vary given the workload of the workers.

 Job Data
 --------